-- Sometimes what we consider to be separate organisms (e.g., aspen trees) are actually connected below ground by their root systems.
+- Sometimes connections are hard to see and what we consider to be separate organisms (e.g., aspen trees) are actually connected below ground by their root systems.
 Is the tree an organism or the cluster of trees an organism?

-- Pieces of (spatially discrete) organisms break off (e.g., leaves fall off a tree)—are falling leaves organisms since they are now spatially discrete?
+- Pieces of organisms break off and become spatially discrete (e.g., leaves fall off a tree)—are falling leaves organisms since they are now spatially discrete?
 What about egg and sperm, they are spatially discrete bits of life, should they be considered organisms?

 - It is common to have spatially discrete structures (e.g., lichens, corals, mycorrhizae) that are composed of cells that have very different genetic constitutions (lichens consist of a fungus and an alga, corals [often] consist of an animal and an alga; mycorrhizae contain a plant and a fungus).
 Generally, we consider associations of organisms to be a community, but maybe communities can be organisms?

 - What constitutes attachment?
 Mosses and lichens are attached to trees but most would not consider the combined entity to be an organism.
-Barnacles attach to whales but they are not considered a single organism.
+Barnacles attach to whales but the combination is not considered a single organism.

 - An organism is a unit of life that is ‘self-sufficient’, that can ‘make it on its own’: Mosses and lichens don’t need the tree, they simply need to attach to whatever is available.
 In contrast, a liver needs the rest of your body in order to survive.
 Red blood cells circulating in blood are not considered organisms whereas Paramecium or an amoeba circulating in a pond would be because they can survive on their own.
 However, there really are very few organisms that are truly ‘on their own’ and self-reliant: cows need grass, cows need a particular group of organisms in their digestive system, pine trees need fungi associated with their roots, and, as we will study, all plants need bacteria and fungi.
 Almost all organisms depend on other organisms for their livelihood and it is very hard to use ‘self-sufficiency’ to define an organism.

 - Organisms change through time, that is, they develop, changing in structure and in function.
 The simplest life-cycle pattern is a single cell that ‘begins’ when it is produced by the cell division of an existing cell and ‘ends’ when that cell divides to produce two daughter cells.
-Aside from growth, the basic structure (form) remains the same but internally (physiologically) there are a host of transformations (i.e., development) that allow for the acquisition of the materials necessary to form a new cell as well as changes that allow for division to take place.
+Aside from growth, the basic structure (form) of the cell remains the same but internally (physiologically) there are a host of transformations (i.e., development) that allow for the acquisition of the materials necessary to form a new cell as well as changes that allow for division to take place.
 Multicellular organisms generally start with a single cell that proliferates to many cells, and the cells stay together after dividing to produce a multicellular form that generally changes structure substantially, especially at the early stages of development.
-As we will see when we study reproduction and sex, in some organisms the cells that are ‘passed on’ (i.e., that can initiate the next generation) are of two types (e.g., egg and sperm) and they need to find each other and unite in order to form a cell that is capable of dividing to produce a new multicellular form.
-For other organisms a single cell released from a parent organism may undergo the developmental process to form a multicellular organism.
+In many familiar organisms the cells that are ‘passed on’ (i.e., that can initiate the next generation) are of two types (e.g., egg and sperm) and they need to find each other and unite in order to form a cell that is capable of dividing to produce a new multicellular form.
+But this is often not the case, as we will see when we study reproduction, for many organisms a single cell released from a parent organism may undergo the developmental process that form a multicellular organism.

 - The development of familiar (animal) organisms is usually quite regimented and results in a fairly consistent ‘final’ form.
-We will see that the development of some ‘inanimate’ (i.e., non-animal) organisms is not as rigid.
-In fact, many of the organisms that we will consider don’t produce a ‘final’ form (an endpoint), they keep growing and growing.
+But we will see that the development of some ‘inanimate’ (i.e., non-animal) organisms is not as rigid and, in fact, many of the organisms that we will consider don’t produce a ‘final’ form (an endpoint), they keep growing and growing.
 How do organisms end?
-The end of an organism doesn’t have to be death by ‘old age’ (‘wearing out”) or by being ravaged by environmental conditions (e.g., cold weather) or biotic interactions (a disease or a predator).
+The end of an organism doesn’t have to be death by ‘old age’ (‘wearing out’) or by being ravaged by environmental conditions (e.g., cold weather) or biotic interactions (a disease or a predator).
 The end of some organisms is an aspect of development, e.g., the end of a caterpillar is the formation into a chrysalis, the end of the ‘slug’ stage of a cellular slime mold is its transformation into a stalked structure.
 This brings us back to the question of reproduction.
 As was mentioned above, one could argue that some organisms don’t reproduce themselves: caterpillars don’t make more caterpillars, they make butterflies; and butterflies don’t make more butterflies, they make caterpillars.
 We will study a number of ‘biological things’ that exhibit life cycles that include multiple forms, each of which could be considered an organism and each of which ‘passes on’ (produces) a cell or a group of cells that develops to form the next stage (organism), eventually repeating the cycle.
-Organismal life is perpetuated through time but is manifested in different forms (each an organism).
-If we consider the individual stages to be organisms than what might we call the entity that includes all stages?
+Thus organismal life is perpetuated through time but is manifested in different forms, each an organism.
+If we consider the individual stages to be organisms then what might we call the entity that includes all stages?
 Usually it is also considered ‘an organism’ —monarch butterflies are both the caterpillar and the butterfly.
-This perhaps unfortunate because it obscures some interesting biology and it certainly makes defining ‘organism’ more challenging.
-In an organismal sense monarch butterflies are clearly not the same as caterpillars, their structure and function are very different although they are connected to each other not only through developmental patterns and also in a genetic, evolutionary and taxonomic sense.
+This perhaps unfortunate because it obscures some interesting biology; and it certainly makes defining ‘organism’ more challenging.
+In an organismal sense monarch butterflies are clearly not the same as caterpillars, their structure and function are very different although they are connected to each other, not only through developmental patterns but also in a genetic, evolutionary and taxonomic sense.

 - One final aspect of organisms is that they are considered to be the unit of selection in Darwinian evolution, although occasionally arguments are made for selection at other levels of biological organization (genes, populations).